Strains in German coalition as junior partners turn on Scholz over Ukraine | Headlines

 "I have the impression that Mr Scholz is not aware of the serious damage he is doing to Germany's reputation in Central Europe, in Eastern Europe, basically in the whole of Europe," Anton Hofreiter, Greens chairman of parliament's Europe committee, told Reuters.
 Seven weeks into the war, the junior Greens and liberal Free Democratic (FDP) parties in Scholz's coalition are vexed that Berlin is not meeting Ukrainian pleas to send it more heavy weapons, amid warnings from Kyiv that Russia is ramping up for a major offensive in Ukraine's south and east.

-Pressed on Wednesday over Germany's delivery of weapons, Scholz told rbb24 Inforadio that Berlin was sending Ukraine anti-tank weapons, air defence missiles and other arms.
-He was quick to add: "We will make sure to avoid NATO, the NATO countries and...Germany becoming parties to the war."
+Government sources said the softly spoken chancellor sees it as part of his role to hold together the heterogeneous coalition of his SPD, the Greens and FDP, and that he is not much bothered by short-term dips in popularity and does not react to them.
+Scholz also said in the radio interview that Berlin was sending Ukraine anti-tank weapons, air defence missiles and other arms.
+He added quickly: "We will make sure to avoid NATO, the NATO countries and...Germany becoming parties to the war."

-The SPD has so far kept largely silent in the face of partners' accusations of vacillation and slack leadership.
-Party leader Lars Klingbeil said on April 5 Germany must look into extra arm deliveries - "what is necessary and what makes sense".
-On Thursday, Michael Roth, SPD chair of parliament's foreign relations committee, said his Easter break was starting and "I need time to reflect".

 BALANCING ACT Scholz must balance pressure from the Greens in particular to step up arms supplies to Ukraine with some reticence in elements of his SPD, which long advocated Western rapprochement with Russia prior to the war in Ukraine.